 Every Friday (except when there is a midterm exam) there will be a 10-15 minute quiz on recently covered material.
-Each quiz will have 3 or 4 problems and will cover material similar to the in-class and take-home problems.
-During quizzes you are allowed to use your (paper) notes and solutions to old class workshop problems.
-You can also use a calculator.
-Laptops and tablets are not allowed during quizzes, however.
+Each quiz will have around 3 problems and will cover material similar to the homework problems.
+During quizzes you are allowed to use your paper notes and homework solutions.
+You cannot use a laptop or calculator or other device during the quizzes.
+There are no make-up quizzes for absences.
+If you know that you will miss class on a Friday for an excused absence (athletic or other school sponsored event), then let me know in at least one day in advance so that we can arrange an alternative assignment.
 The lowest quiz grade will be dropped from the final average.